 The tendency to live moderately in cultivation can be considered as a great invention of the Shakyamuni Buddha at that time.
 It took a great deal of courage to do so, because it must overcome the notion that has penetrated the mind of every practitioner at that time: to cultivate is to accept asceticism!
 This is the basis for the later development of the Mahayana Buddhism, which means expanding the practice widely among the people.
 People living a normal life can also cultivate, not just monks.
 It was Shakyamuni Buddha that set a milestone for the Mahayana Buddhism path.

 The mountain far away in the background is where Shakyamuni Buddha cultivated following asceticism

 The Bodhi tree where the Buddha sat meditating

 ** There is no longer Amitabha Buddha in the Universe.
 You can find more details here: http://gsdich.vn/index.php/component/content/article/19-baiviet/339-tad

 "There are physical and invisible (subtle) spaces co-existing in this universe"

 "There are Rough Men living in the physical space and Astral Men living in the invisible space.
-The Astral Men are a lot more advanced than the Rough Men"
+The Astral Men are a lot more capable than the Rough Men"